 Atlas really did their homework with this brace and it shows.
 They addressed all of the issues people had with other neck braces and came out with a great product.
 As with all products we recommend you try to find somewhere locally you can try it on and compare with other neck braces before you buy it, to see what you prefer.
 If you can’t find a few different ones to try on no need to worry, you’ll definitely be able to get the Atlas brace adjusted to fit you very well.

-- Comes with 2 strap systems, one is a slightly beefier version of the Alpinestars’, the other a very improved version of the Leatt’s
+- Comes with 2 strap systems, one is a slightly beefier version of the Alpinestars’ x-strap, the other a very improved version of the Leatt’s

-- Looks cool and is available in many different colors
+- Available in many different colors & sizes

 - Slides over head, no need to mess with buckle